YuriyYev/graphing_calculator_dos_1997/README.md

 # Graphing Calculator for DOS (1997–2000)

-Built in high school for fun.
+Built in high school for fun, do not judge the code by 2026 standards.
 Full-featured engineer-grade calculator with long math expression evaluation, multiple variables, statistics support, and flexible graphing abilities. **Zero library dependencies.**

 ![Main calculator screen](screenshot_main.png)